deadlyvipers/dojo_rules/introduction.md

 Hello, I'm Alban and I like Codeschool.
+My favorite path is Javascript.